 In times past, I would have spent this Memorial Day at a local cemetery where we’d honor and pray for those who died in service to their country.
 This year, however, I can’t make it for many reasons, some which are a bit obvious.

 Slowly, the world is finding a sense of normalcy after weeks of lockdown orders due to COVID-19.
-However, with my health issues, I take many precautions (especially with a baby).
+However, with my health issues, I take many precautions.
 So, that means avoiding our tiny cemetery that tends to get a lot of foot traffic each Memorial Day.

 This season of history has me searching the holy words of Fulton J. Sheen, a favorite of my grandfather, a veteran of WWII.
 He often talked about how Bishop Sheen had an ability to really clarify a situation while comforting you.
 He spoke with assurance and confidence.
 And, even after all these years, I see what Grandpa saw in him.

 I know I’m not the only one who needs some comfort.
 But real comfort.
 The kind you can only find in Christ Jesus.

 So, to share some comfort, here are some wonderful words I’ve found in the book Lord, Teach Us To Pray A Fulton Sheen Anthology, which I highly suggest picking up or getting on kindle (like I did) for copious quote-saving.
 You can get it at Sophia Institute Press.

 The lesson for us is that many things are inexplicable here below, but they are only the details; For instance, “Why this pain?”
 “Why this loss?”
 “Why this sorrow?”
 The general principles remained true and unshakable: God is good, and He wills what is best for the soul.
 We may be lonely, but God is never out of our hearing.
 Our Lord has gone into the forests of suffering and loneliness, but He has left His footprints there so we can find the way out.
 Take God’s hand and follow Him in the dark, trusting and believing.